segment-any-text/wtpsplit/README.md

 ### Usage

-The Javascript API has no method `.load(model_name)` to load a trained model.
+The Javascript API has no method `.load(model_name)` to load a pretrained model.
 Instead the path to a model in your file system (in Node.js) or accessable via `fetch` (in the browser) has to be given as first argument to `NNSplit.new`.
+See [models](models) to download the `model.onnx` files for the pretrained models.

 #### Node.js